If you just want to get the best recommendation for seed banks for UK customers check this list below.

 So, we have now clarified that, while cannabis itself is illegal in the UK, the non-psychedelic cannabis seeds are actually legal themselves – so long as they are not cultivated, that is.
 But where can you source the highest quality cannabis seeds in the UK to add to your cannabis seed collection?

 MSNL Seedbank is one of the top choices we recommend for people looking to buy cannabis seeds online in the UK.
 MSNL offers a range of high-quality cannabis seeds and is well known for providing discrete shipping services and stealthy delivery.
 This ensures that customer privacy is kept as a top priority, which is important for many people buying cannabis seeds due to the stigma which surrounds doing so!
-They also accept payment using a wide variety of different payment methods including credit and debit cards, bank transfer, cash, money orders, and Bitcoin/cryptocurrencies.
+They also accept payment using a wide variety of different payment methods including credit and debit cards, bank transfers, cash, money orders, and Bitcoin/cryptocurrencies.

-A Canadian based seed bank, Crop King Seeds is known globally for offering a range of premium quality strains and seeds.
+A Canadian-based seed bank, Crop King Seeds is known globally for offering a range of premium quality strains and seeds.
 As one of the older seed banks, its reputation has been built up over years of providing excellent customer service and seeds.
 They admittedly have a lesser seed strain selection than other seedbanks, however, the seeds that they do provide are all of exceptionally high quality and so this should be considered as part of your decision.
 Like MSNL, they provide discrete shipping and accept payment in numerous different ways include cryptocurrency, Bitcoin, credit and debit cards, bank transfers, and cash payments.

 The Future of Cannabis Legalization in the UK